EuichangPark/ajax-project/README.md

 - Kids can search digimon by their names.
 - Kids can search for digimons by their levels.
 - Kids can save their favorite digimons.
+- Kids can delete a digimona from their favorites list.

 ## Development